Gila River Memorial Airport: Facilities

-The last recorded aircraft operations were for the 12-month period ending November 16th, 1983.
+The last recorded aircraft operations were for the 12-month period ending November 16, 1983.
 These statistics show that the airport had about 25,550 aircraft operations, an average of 70 per day.
 These statistics show that the traffic was made up of 98% general aviation aircraft and 2% military aircraft.

 Aircraft

 61 aircraft were based at this airport: 31 single-engine and 30 multi-engine.
-Most of the aircraft have been sold for scrap and the remaining eight are totally dismantled.

-Images

-The following images are of the current state of the airport and aircraft.